What Are Your Favorite Holiday Traditionsposted by Andrea | 12/4/2015

-Some of my favorite things about the holidays — specifically Christmas — are the fun family traditions I know I can always look forward to year after year.
+While I’m not an overly sentimental person — and I always try to evaluate whether a certain tradition is still enjoyable for me and for my family, some of my favorite things about the holidays are the fun family traditions I look forward to year after year.

 Growing up, we had many family traditions: